(Last Updated on : 01/10/2013)

 Assassination of Mahatma Gandhi

 Gandhi was shot and killed by Nathuram Godse on January 30th 1948, while he was going to approach a prayer meeting.
-Nathuram Godse blamed Gandhi for the partition of india and insisting on payment to Pakistan.
+Nathuram Godse blamed Gandhi for the partition of India.

 In 1996, the Government of India